 - This salad is perfect for potlucks and picnics as it goes so well with everything.
 Don't expect leftovers, you'll be sure to come home with an empty bowl!

 If you're craving fresh and delicious, be sure to add these ingredients to your grocery list.
 Make this Mexican Chopped Salad and enjoy it for dinner along with some grilled chicken, pork or seafood.
 Then pack it up for lunch the next day, as it keeps quite well.
 Just a warning though; all your co-workers will be drooling over your delicious, brightly colored lunch.
 Enjoy!

-P.S.
-Do you love South-of-the-Border cuisine?
-Be sure to check out our Homemade Flour Tortillas.
-We've gotten over 500 comments from cooks all over the world who have fallen in love with these easy tortillas!
+Enjoy South-of-the-Border cuisine?
+Check out some of our other Mexican-inspired recipes like our Homemade Flour Tortillas.
+We've gotten over 1100 comments from cooks all over the world who have fallen in love with these easy tortillas!

 - ¼ cup fresh lime juice

 - 2 tablespoons honey

 - 2 tablespoons extra virgin olive oil